navkar/Predictions/README.md

   - Reduction in physical ownership and more just-in-time renting.
   - Ability to move instantly from place to another, due to smaller and portable living spaces.
   - Heavy usage of rental services or just-in-time service providers (Inability to own or lack of ownership will be in vogue)
+  - Humans living in small pods/containers and self-sustaining nomadic communities.
+  - Blurring between Virtual and Physical reality.
+  - Every small community shall have its own culture and values and sustainable energy source.
+  - Emergence of heterogenous structures and decentralized systems.

 #### Summer of 2030 (Change in monetary system) - 2032